|

 closure of the physical is maintained:

-(1) (previous point) The mind interacts with physical processes, and
+(1) (previous point) The mind interacts with

-thus has physical attributes, implying that at some level, the field of
+thus has physical attributes, implying that

 the mind becomes a physically causal entity.